samagra-comms/community/use/docs/firebase-adapter.md

     }'
     ```

-6. Share your Firebase Project service key for which these FCM tokens are registsred with us.
+6. Share your Firebase Project service key for which these FCM tokens are registered with [UCI](#3-contact-the-administrator).
 We will put this key in settings to allow the firebase notifications to be sent.

 7. Hit the below api using the created bot id to send firebase notification to all registered FCM tokens.
     ```